 - John Beach's father was Frederick Ogden Beach and he passed away on December 16, 1918 at his Park Avenue home in New York City.
 There were obituaries and funeral notices in New York and Boston newspapers.
 Excerpts:

 "BEACH - Suddenly, on Dec.
 16 at 525 Park Av., Frederick Ogden, husband of Camilla W. Beach.
 Interment at Woodlawn."

 "Mr. Beach married the widow of Charles O. Havemeyer, who died by a bullet wound - self inflicted the coroner's jury found ...
 Mrs. Havemeyer became Mrs. Beach about two years later."

-- Ancestry had the 1925 New York census.
-Camilla Beach has two sons living with her at 120 75th East, New York City - 24 year old Fred D. Beach (occupation real estate) and 21 year old John A. Beach (occupation insurance banker).
+- Ancestry.com had the 1925 New York census.
+Camilla Beach has two sons living with her at 120 75th East, New York City - 24 year old Fred D. Beach (occupation "Real estate") and 21 year old John A. Beach (occupation "Insurance banker").

-- The Family Search website has the 1920, 1930 and 1940 census for John Beach's future wife Constantine Johnston.
+Family Search and newspapers have info on John Beach's future wife Constantine Eugenie Johnston.

 - Ancestry.com had several Los Angeles County voter registrations for John A. and Constantine J. Beach: